-Kerry headlined at this years 2012 ‘Night of a 1000 voices’ and performed and recorded her own Friday Night is Music special for BBC Radio 2, she has also performed a one woman show for a weeks residency at the new Hippodrome venue in Leicester Square.
+Kerry headlined at the 2012 ‘Night of a 1000 voices’ and performed and recorded her own Friday Night is Music special for BBC Radio 2, she has also performed a one woman show for a weeks residency at the new Hippodrome venue in Leicester Square.

-Also this year she has been involved in the Les Miserables feature film alongside headlining various festivals across the country.
-At the end of 2012 she will be starring in the Arena tour of Jeff Wayne’s War of the Worlds alongside Jason Donavan and Ricky Wilson of the Kaiser Chiefs.
+Also Kerry has been involved in the Les Miserables feature film alongside headlining various festivals across the country.
+At the end of 2012 she starred in the Arena tour of Jeff Wayne’s War of the Worlds alongside Jason Donavan and Ricky Wilson of the Kaiser Chiefs.

 Brain and Kerry embarked on their second leg of the Born Free Tour round the UK and Europe during the summer of 2013 accompanied with the release of their single “The Kissing me song” which Kerry co-wrote plus a live album recording of Born Free.

 Kerry went on tour for two weeks with the 20th Anniversary Tour of Rent playing the role of Mimi as well as also performing her own show at the London Palladium in May, which was a huge success.